corda/corda-docs-portal/content/en/apps/payments/payments-index.md

 3. The Payments Agent contacts the PSP, Modulr, with a request to pay £100 from Bob's account to Alice's account.

-4. The payment request is processed by Modulr via the appropriate payment rail—UK Faster Payments, and is tracked by the Payment Agent via Modulr's API.
+4. The payment request is processed by Modulr via the appropriate payment rail—UK Faster Payments, and is tracked by the Payments Agent via Modulr's API.

 5. The payment is complete.
 The ledger shows, and both Bob and Alice's vault reflect that Bob has paid £100 to Alice.